puppetlabs-toy-chest/puppetlabs-aws/README.md

 ##### `subnets`
 *Optional* The subnets to associate with the autoscaling group.

-####ec2_elastic_ip
+#### Type: ec2_elastic_ip
 Type representing an Elastic IP and its association.
-NOT SURE WHAT THIS MEANS

 #####`ensure`
 Specifies that basic state of the resource.
 Valid values are 'attached', 'detached'.
-NO IDEA WHETHER THIS IS RIGHT.

 #####`name`
 *Required* The IP address of the Elastic IP.
 Accepts a valid IPv4 address of an already existing elastic IP.